5 Home Maintenance Projects That Reduce Winter Insurance ClaimsSeptember 10, 2020

 Even trees that do not have dead branches may be candidates for a trimming.
 Trees that are too thick with secondary branches create more surface area for winter snow and freezing rain to accumulate on their branches.
 This extra weight can often cause otherwise healthy branches to break.
 Not only can falling branches damage your home, but this also will damage the tree itself and reduce its aesthetic contribution to the exterior of your home and landscaping.

+Falling trees and insurance can get complicated and coverage tends to depend on specific circumstances and damage.
 Many homeowner insurance policies will provide a minimal amount of coverage for the loss of a tree.
 But, be advised, this is usually enough to put a dent in the ensuing debris clean up, and only time can replace a sprawling 30-year-old shade tree in your backyard.

 5. Check Supplemental Heat Sources and Clean Chimneys

 If your home has a supplemental heat source, such as a wood-burning or gas fireplace or a free-standing wood stove, be sure to have these units checked by a professional before you begin using them in the late fall and in winter.
 If you have a wood-burning unit, it is especially important that you maintain the chimney(s) in your home and have them checked and cleaned.